AndersDeath/diary2/000-current.md

 5. Ksusha helped me and applyed for Green Card lottery
 6. Did some maths and other things.
 7. Learned management a bit.
 Unfortunately I didn't have enough time for it today.
+8. I found an interegestion youtube channel which helps with with writing skills.
+I will use it.